bvn-architecture/RevitBatchProcessor/README.md

 This tool doesn't _do_ any of these things, but it _allows_ you to do them:

-* Open all the Revit files that your company is currently using and run a healthcheck script against them.

-    Keeping an eye on the health of many Revit files is time consuming.
-You can use this to check in on all your files, every day, and react to problems before they get to gnarly.
+- Open all the Revit files across your Revit projects and run a health-check script against them.
+Keeping an eye on the health and performance of many Revit files is time-consuming.
+You could use this to check in on all your files daily and react to problems before they get too gnarly.
-* Do family audits across the whole company
+- Perform project and family audits across your Revit projects.
-* Run large scale queries against many revit files
+- Run large scale queries against many Revit files.
-* Find and replace families based on complicated criteria
-* more example use cases
+- Mine data from your Revit projects for analytics or machine learning projects.
+- Automated milestoning of Revit projects.
+- Automated housekeeping tasks (e.g. place elements on appropriate worksets)
+- Essentially anything you can do to one Revit file with the Revit API or a Dynamo script, you can now do to many!

 ## Features